 Things that usually determine how easy/hard you’ll find exams are pretty obvious!
 They include:

 - What your prior background is in the topic

-And although some people will argue attendance in class and reading all the materials are two major contributing factors, I tend to disagree!
+And although some people will argue attendance in class and reading all class materials are two major contributing factors, I tend to disagree.

-Personally I think it’s entirely possible to do well in an exam studying from home after choosing the right resources.
-As long as you’re disciplined and covering the right things!
+Personally I think it’s entirely possible to do well in a pre-clinical exam studying only from home and choosing the right materials.

 What are the hardest subjects?